• Technical Blog Post

 Preparation

-Before driving the fasteners, you might consider using pilot holes or predrilling.
-Examples includes, but are not limited to, installation in wood species, softwood and hardwoods with specific gravities exceeding 0.49 or in species more sensitive to splitting, installation with reduced spacing, end, & edge distances, or installation of fasteners with length exceeding 16” [400mm].
-Other benefits of pilot holes & predrilling specifications are lower installation torque, less wear on tools and better installation precision.
-To learn more about it, read our tips & tricks blog post on the subject.
+Before driving the fasteners, pilot holes or predrilling may be recommended.
+Examples include—but are not limited to—installation in wood species with specific gravities exceeding 0.49 or in species more sensitive to splitting; installation with reduced spacing, end, and edge distances; installation of fasteners with length exceeding 16 in. [ 400 mm ]; or installation into extremely dry (< 10% MC) timber.
+Pilot holes and predrilling also help reduce installation torque, result in less wear on tools, and increase installation precision.
+To learn more, read our tips & tricks blog post on the subject.

 Installation